supraerror/supraerror/README.md

 ## ✨ About Me

 - 🎓 Computer Science Student
-- 💬 Coding in **HTML • CSS • PHP • JavaScript • C# • C • Rust • Python • Java • Janet**
+- 💬 Coding in **HTML • CSS • PHP • JavaScript • C# • C • Rust • Python • Java • Janet • Kotlin**
 - 🌱 Currently exploring how to fix some languages
 - 🩸 Love gothic and kawaii stuff